 What do you do if you see damage inside your home or attic?
 Call the experts because it’s a clear sign your squirrel problem needs to be controlled immediately.
 Depending on the severity of the damage, you may also need to pay for repairs so if you see any of these signs, arrange for the removal as soon as possible.

 Squirrels like fruits and vegetables like the rest of us.
 Some of their favourite treats are corn, strawberries, flower buds, pears and apples to name a few.
 They’ll also dig up areas of your garden where they’ve previously stored the foods they’ve helped themselves to and leave traces of their work in the form of lumps in the soil and half eaten fruit and vegetables.
+Of course traces of wildlife nibbling from your garden on its own is not an indication you have squirrels.
+But if you are seeing signs on the exterior of the building or hearing strange noises, this coupled with the evidence in your garden can be a good indicator.

 It’s pretty easy to determine if the footprints you’re seeing are from squirrels or not.
 The front paws have four fingers and are slightly shorter than the hind paws which have five fingers.